lbondi7/lbondi7.github.io/_posts/2019-03-21-gep-mariokart-9.markdown

 ## BETA

-For the BETA we have a stripped back version of the mario kart.
+For the BETA we have a stripped back version of the Mario kart.
 It had one track that was playable but had a lot of the functionality found in the original.
-There were a range of systems that we had implemented in the BETA to be able to produce a game similar to mario kart.
+There were a range of systems that we had implemented in the BETA to be able to produce a game similar to Mario kart.

 ### Systems